cyruslk/franklin-ford-bot/logs.md

 ![](https://raw.githubusercontent.com/cyruslk/franklin-ford-bot/master/process_files/20201003/Capture%20d%E2%80%99%C3%A9cran%2C%20le%202020-10-03%20%C3%A0%2000.05.59.png)

-Note for the anchor tag: I've basically added an `ID` to each element of the `About` section.
+<u>Note for the anchor tag:</u> I've basically added an `ID` to each element of the `About` section.
 So it's not an anchor tag per say (anchor tags are for broader sections), it's a scroll to the div where you guys will add this specific content.
 It does not matter to be located in a specific order; however the Headline of that section needs to stay consistent over time so that the logic does not break.

 In other words, you guys need first to create this section.
-Then I'll take care of the rest based on the logic I've just implemented with the Anatomy of a bot section.
+Then I'll take care of the rest based on the logic I've just implemented with the `Anatomy of a bot` section.